Growing CLV: 9 practical tips from industry leaders

-One great way to use personalisation to grow your average CLV is by offering a loyalty program.
+One great way to use personalization to grow your average CLV is by offering a loyalty program.
 This way, you can reward your customers based on their individual activities and purchases and drive up their overall CLV.

 9. Experiment with dual-channel engagement

-Typically, industry best practice for winning back unengaged or opted-out email subscribers is to send fewer emails and wait for them to come back.
+Typically, the industry best practice for winning back unengaged or opted-out email subscribers is to send fewer emails and wait for them to come back.
 But just because they’ve unsubscribed or stopped engaging with your emails, that doesn’t mean they’re no longer interested in your brand.

 Tap into Your Customer Data to Grow Your CLV

 Every interaction that a person has with your brand—from the first time they click on one of your Facebook ads to long after they’ve become loyal, repeat buyers—can impact the average CLV they contribute to your company.

 Optimizing those interactions at every stage of the customer lifecycle can increase your revenue and help you grow your business efficiently and effectively.
 These 9 practical tips can be applied across any industry to maximize your CLV, but there’s one common thread that makes each of them possible: Customer data.

 Customer Data Platforms like Lexer can help brands access a single, unified view of their customer segments; create intelligent predictive models to understand what their customers are likely to do next; and develop hyper-targeted marketing campaigns to attract, retain, and delight high-value customers.

 Ready to join the community of innovative retailers using advanced customer data analytics to grow their CLV?